cs4rl/guide/index.md

 ### Style Guide

 1. Prepare the text in English.
-The Chicago Manual of Style 17th Edition is being used as the overall publication style.
+The Chicago Manual of Style 17th Edition (CMOS) is being used as the overall publication style.
+We will stay close to (CMOS) but not 100% complaint as we have many non/English native writers and stzles vary.
+Points to note will be:
+    1. Use American spelling if possible.
+    2. Use the [Oxford Comma](https://cmosshoptalk.com/2020/02/11/oxford-chicago-and-the-serial-comma/).
+Which means the presence of a comma before and or or in a list of three or more items.

-2. Submit the paper in a template in the Google Drive (to be supplied).
+1. Submit the paper in a template in the Google Drive (to be supplied).

-3. The text should have a Title (between 1 and 10 words).
+1. The text should have a Title (between 1 and 10 words).

-4. The text should have a headline summary that briefly outlines the content of the section (max.
+1. The text should have a headline summary that briefly outlines the content of the section (max.
 30 words).

-5. For each introduction author submit a name and title and e-mail address.
+1. For each introduction author submit a name and title and e-mail address.

-6. Please divide the text into sections, with:
+1. Please divide the text into sections, with:

     1.  **Headings H2,**

-    2.  *Subheadings H3.*
+    1.  *Subheadings H3.*

-7. Do not include a Table of Contents.
+1. Do not include a Table of Contents.

-8. Use single space for spacing.
+1. Use single space for spacing.

-9. Do not use line spaces between paragraphs or for line spacing, instead use space before and after paragraph or header.
+1. Do not use line spaces between paragraphs or for line spacing, instead use space before and after paragraph or header.

-10. Use single column format.
+1. Use single column format.

-11. Tables and figures.
+1. Tables and figures.
 To be placed in individual files.
 Tables should serve a purpose and display cores data in a brief and structured way.

-12. Each Table and Figure should have a number and a brief description placed below that correspond with the file.
+1. Each Table and Figure should have a number and a brief description placed below that correspond with the file.
 All Figures in min.
 600 dpi resolution or vector graphic.
 Please embed figures and also upload to associated Google Drive folder (Google Docs have a habit or lowering resolutions.

-13. References: Do not list references in the text.
+1. References: Do not list references in the text.

-14. A maximum of three core references listed at the very bottom.
+1. A maximum of three core references listed at the very bottom.

-15. Use The Chicago Manual of Style 17th Edition style for references.
+1. Use The Chicago Manual of Style 17th Edition style for references.
 All references should have an author or organization given first.
 Also please list a DOI for each reference if possible.